 Reinhard Mohn Institute for Management

-The Reinhard Mohn Institute of Management is an educational institute at the University of Witten/Herdecke.
-Through research, teaching and dialogue with practitioners in the field, it contributes innovative ideas that advance the theory and practice of corporate management on the national and international levels.
+The Reinhard Mohn Institute of Management is an academic institute at Witten/Herdecke University.
+Through research, teaching and dialogue with practitioners in the field, its interdisciplinary and international approach produces innovative ideas that advance the theory and practice of management, thereby serving individuals and society at large.

 Reinhard Mohn Stiftung

-The Reinhard Mohn Stiftung works to ensure that the educational achievement of children and young people does not depend on their social or cultural background.
-Its activities are thus designed to improve the quality of education in preschools and schools.
+The Reinhard Mohn Stiftung advocates for better educational opportunities for children and young people in East Westphalia–Lippe.
+It works to ensure their educational achievements do not depend on their cultural, social or economic background.
+Its activities are therefore designed to improve the quality of education in preschools and schools.

 Center for Digital Education and Schools in Gütersloh

-The center supports the 122 schools and their administrators in the district of Gütersloh by helping them include digital learning in the school development process.
-The goal is to continue improving the quality of classroom instruction and ensure all young people can participate as digital technology transforms how we live and work.
+The center supports schools and their school boards in the district of Gütersloh as they “go digital.”
+The goal is to initiate processes for further developing both classroom instruction and schools as a whole, while ensuring young people can participate as digital technology transforms the way we work and live.